anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 # Acknowledgments

-We would like to thank
+We thank Eliot Lear
+or his contributions as a co-author at an earlier draft stage.

-Brian E. Carpenter, Michael Richardson, and Giorgio Romanenghi for their input and discussion on use cases and call flows.
+We thank Brian E. Carpenter, Michael Richardson, and Giorgio Romanenghi for their input and discussion on use cases and call flows.

+Moreover, we thank Michael Richardson and TBD for their reviews.

 --- back